dotnet/roslynator/README.md

 * RCS1078 - Avoid usage of string.Empty
 * RCS1079 - Throwing of new NotImplementedException
 * RCS1080 - Use 'Count' or 'Length' property instead of 'Any' method
+* RCS1081 - Split declaration into multiple declarations
+* RCS1082 - Use 'Count' or 'Length' property instead of 'Count' method
+* RCS1083 - Use 'Any' method instead of 'Count' method
+* RCS1084 - Use coalesce expression instead of conditional expression
+* RCS1085 - Use auto-implemented property

 ### List of Refactorings